-- "Staff" is a general term to mean employees, consultants, interns, and volunteers provided a contract to perform a function at or for Twaweza, unless stated or the context suggests otherwise - "Senior Management Team" means the group that consists of the employee Directors of Twaweza and the Country Leads - "Supervisor" means an employee responsible for overseeing and supporting the work of subordinate employee(s) - "Twaweza" means Twaweza East Africa - "Working day" means a day in which an employee would normally be required to work (i.e. Monday to Friday).
+- "Staff" is a general term to mean employees, consultants, interns, and volunteers provided a contract to perform a function at or for Twaweza, unless stated or the context suggests otherwise - "Senior Management Team" means the group that consists of the employee Directors of Twaweza, Country Leads, Senior Managers: Operations and Finance. - "Supervisor" means an employee responsible for overseeing and supporting the work of subordinate employee(s) - "Twaweza" means Twaweza East Africa - "Working day" means a day in which an employee would normally be required to work (i.e. Monday to Friday).
 A week has five working days, except for public holidays.

 The Twaweza East Africa Human Resource (HR) Manual shall be the guiding document for regulating staff engagement at Twaweza.
-All staff at Twaweza shall be recruited and engaged and shall operate under the conditions and terms stipulated herein, unless a different arrangement has been prior agreed in writing with the Board.
+All staff at Twaweza shall be recruited and engaged and shall o p e r a t e under the conditions and terms stipulated herein, unless a different arrangement has been prior agreed in writing with the Board.